jaindevshrut/Backend/notes.md

 # Model Reference
 - [Model Link](https://app.eraser.io/workspace/HT6FQB8prIWyBYtLDVVv?origin=share)

+Feature	                        export default	                    export { ApiError }
+Number of exports	            Only one per module	                Can have multiple Import name flexibility	        Can import with any name	        Must use exact name (or alias it) Import syntax	                import AnyName from '...'	        import { ApiError } from '...'

 many times it will happen that we will create an empty folder and we want to push that folder.
 But git tracks the file so we will create a .gitkeep file inside that folder so that it starts the tracking of the folder